1956 FA Cup final: Post-match

 An estimated 10,000 people met the Birmingham City party on their return to Snow Hill station.
 The players, in the first of a convoy of four coaches, waved to the assembled crowds through the open sun-roof as they proceeded to the Council House, where the Lord Mayor welcomed them on behalf of the city.
 Len Boyd addressed the crowds from the balcony before the coaches continued through the city centre and back to St Andrew's, Birmingham City's home ground.
 The following Wednesday, a dinner was held to honour the club's achievements.
 Guests included the 84-year-old Billy Walton, who had joined the club in 1888, six members of Birmingham's 1931 cup final team, and a trade delegation from the Soviet city of Sverdlovsk.

 Though the thousands gathered outside the Council House roared "No!" when Boyd said the team felt they had let the supporters down, there were recriminations concerning Birmingham's performance and team selection.
 The local press suggested that attempts to combat "Wembley nerves" had resulted in an "over-casual approach to the game".
 The row at half-time had done little for second-half morale, but speaking fifty years later, Gil Merrick placed the blame less on Boyd's questionable fitness than on a failure to discuss how to stop Revie.
 Alex Govan, convinced that "if Roy Warhurst had been fit then there would only have been one winner", blamed "bad team selection", saying that even without Warhurst he firmly believed "that if Badham had been in we would have won that game.
 He would never have given Don Revie the room to run the match."
 Warhurst himself thought the selection of Newman "meant the team had to adapt its style and in the end we used different tactics to those that had been successful all season".
+The match ball which was signed by both teams and presented to winning Captain Roy Paul has been on display at the Manchester City museum since 2003.